-The work Health and Safety Regulations 2011 require a person with management or control of a workplace to ensure (Must Ensure) an asbestos register is prepared and kept at the workplace unless:
+The Work Health and Safety Regulation requires a person with management or control of a workplace to ensure (Must Ensure) an asbestos register is prepared and kept at the workplace unless:

 - the workplace is a building that was constructed after 31 December 2003; and